OccMamba: Semantic Occupancy Prediction with State Space Models: Methodology

-\textbf{Occupancy Head.} We feed the processed features of Mamba blocks, i.e., $\mathbf{V'}$, to the coarse-to-fine module $\mathbf{F}_{c \rightarrow f}$~\cite{openoccupancy}, which interpolates the dimensions to match the size of the ground truth, and then employ a MLP to predict the category of each voxel grid.
+\textbf{Occupancy head.} We feed the processed features of \Name Encoder, i.e., $\mathbf{V}_\mathcal{P}$, to the coarse-to-fine module $\mathbf{F}_{c \rightarrow f}$~\cite{openoccupancy}, which interpolates the dimensions to match the size of the ground truth, and then employ a MLP to predict the category of each voxel grid.
 The process is presented in the following equation: